iyobo/jollofjs/packages/isvalid/README.md

         }
     }

 The above example is to illustrate what `'implicit'` does.
-Because the `user` subschema is required, the parent object inhently also becomes required.
+Because the `user` subschema is required, the parent object inherently also becomes required.
 If none of the subschemas is required, the parent object is also not required.

 This enables you to specify that some portion of the data is optional, but if it is present - it's content should have some required fields.